What we seek in Clifton tenants

-In Clifton, Nesbitt Realty prefers to work with good tenants.
-Here are a few of the traits we expect.
+In Clifton, Nesbitt Realty likes to work with reasonable renters.
+Here are some of the traits we expect.

 - A renter doesn't annoy neighbors.